tonimelisma/fastgallery/README.md

 ## Fast static photo and video gallery generator
 - Super fast (written in Go and C, concurrent, uses fastest image/video libraries, 4-8 times faster than others)
 - Both photo and video support
-- Deals with any file formats (ncluding HEIC, HEVC)
+- Deals with any file formats (including HEIC and HEVC)
 - Only updates changed files, runs incrementally
 - Uses relative paths (safe for using in subdirectory or S3)
 - Minimal bloat (no third party frontend libraries, minimal CSS)